Anna Maria A. Miller

 Youth Symphony Conductor

-Mrs. Miller is the Director of Orchestras at Hume-Fogg Academic High School & Martin Luther King, Jr. Academic Magnet School.
-Both schools have a rich history of excellence in orchestral studies and a reputation for excellence in performance.
-Her programs consistently receive superior ratings in adjudicated events and are invited to perform at local community, state, and national functions.
-Many of her students are selected each year for Mid-State, All-State, National Honors Orchestras and participate in area youth orchestras.
-They consistently receive superior ratings at Solo & Ensemble Performance Assessments.
+Mrs. Miller is the Director of Orchestras at Hume-Fogg Academic High School.
+Hume-Fogg has a rich history of excellence in orchestral studies and a reputation for excellence in performance.
+Hume-Fogg’s Orchestras consistently receive superior ratings in adjudicated events including superiors with distinction.
+Her orchestras are invited to perform at local, community, state, and national functions.
+Many of her students are selected each year for Mid-State, All-State, and National Honors Orchestras.
+Several of her students also participate in area youth orchestras.

-Prior to moving to her current position in 2014, Mrs. Miller built a thriving string and full orchestra program at Croft Middle School.
+For the past five years Mrs. Miller split her time between Hume-Fogg Academic High School and Martin Luther King Magnet School.
+During her tenure the programs not only increased in numbers but in their musical abilities.
+Small ensembles from each school performed at numerous events and were recognized by the community for their talents.
+Prior to her high school positions, Mrs. Miller built a thriving string and full orchestra program at Croft Middle School.
 Her orchestras received superior ratings at regional festivals and performance assessments.
 In 2013, the Croft Middle Design Center Orchestra was honored by their selection to perform at the Tennessee Music Education Association State Conference.
-They were also invited to perform at the Tennessee Music Education Association’s State Festival, the Mayor’s State of Metro Address, the Tennessee Association of Middle Schools Conference, the Educational Leadership Learning Exchange and the National Association of Middle Schools Conference.
-Their reputation for excellence provided them the opportunity to perform at the 400th Anniversary Celebration of Jamestown in Jamestown, VA where many of her students performed in a side-by-side concert with the Virginia Symphony.
-Croft’s Full Orchestra and String Orchestra performed at the Schermerhorn Symphony Center in the Country Music Association’s All-Star Concert.
+Their reputation for excellence was instrumental in their selection to represent Tennessee at the 400th Anniversary Celebration of Jamestown in Jamestown, VA where many of her students performed in a side-by-side concert with the Virginia Symphony.

-In addition to her teaching responsibilities Mrs. Miller is Musical Director and Conductor of the Tennessee Youth Symphony (formerly the Williamson County Youth Orchestra).
-Under her direction the full orchestra has grown to include over 100 musicians.
-In addition to their regular concert performances, the orchestra has performed at the Schermerhorn Symphony Center, traveled to Chicago and New York City to perform, toured and participated in master classes, clinics and performed at many community gatherings including a special Veterans Tribute Concert at Nashville’s War Memorial Auditorium to honor our Nation’s Veterans.
+In addition to her teaching responsibilities Mrs. Miller is Musical Director and Conductor of the Tennessee Youth Symphony.
+Under her direction the orchestra has grown to include nearly 100 musicians.
+In addition to their regular concert performances, the orchestra has performed at the Schermerhorn Symphony Center, traveled to Chicago and New York City to perform, toured and participated in master classes, clinics, and performed at many community gatherings including a special Veterans Tribute Concert at Nashville’s War Memorial Auditorium to honor our Nation’s Veterans.
 Mrs. Miller is also adjunct faculty at Belmont University where she teaches string methods.

-Mrs. Miller was selected as a 2016 and 2017 Country Music Association “Music Teacher of Excellence”.
-She serves on several National, State, and Metro Nashville Public School committees.
-She is a state portfolio evaluation peer reviewer and trainer, a music content lead for the MNPS Music Content Council, has been a member of the Music Makes Us Teacher Advisory Board, Curriculum Pacing and Mapping, District Standards, Textbook Adoption, Standards Assessment Committees, and served two years as manager for the NAfME National Honor Orchestra.
-Mrs. Miller has served as an adjudicator and guest conductor at various music festivals and honors ensembles.
-She is the director for the district’s summer orchestra camp.
-Mrs. Miller serves as choir director at Holy Trinity Greek Orthodox Church and directs a youth Greek dance program.
+Mrs. Miller was honored to be selected as a three-time Country Music Association “Music Teacher of Excellence”.
+She is the TMEA State Orchestra Chair and serves on several National, State, and Metro Nashville Public School committees.
+She is the director of the district’s summer orchestra camp and she served two years as the music content lead for the MNPS Music Content Council.
+She has been a member of the Music Makes Us Teacher Advisory Board, Curriculum Pacing and Mapping, District Standards, Textbook Adoption, Standards Assessment Committees, and served two years as manager for the NAfME National Honor Orchestra.
+Mrs. Miller serves as an adjudicator and guest conductor at various music festivals and honors ensembles.
+Mrs. Miller is the choir director at Holy Trinity Greek Orthodox Church and directs a youth Greek dance program.

 Prelude Strings Conductor